-In either case, Don't forget, however, to load the prolog_statistics module before using or compiling calls to the profile/1 to allow the Logtalk compiler to access its meta-predicate template.
+In either case, don't forget, however, to load the prolog\statistics module before using or compiling calls to the profile/1 to allow the Logtalk compiler to access its meta-predicate template.

 The profiler support attempts to conceal internal Logtalk compiler/runtime predicates and the generated entity predicates that implement predicate inheritance.
-Calls to internal compiler and runtime predicates have functors starting with \$1gt.
-Calls to predicates with functors such as def, dcl, or super, used to implement inheritance, may still be listed in a few cases.
-Note that the time and the number of calls/redos of concealed predicates is added to the caller predicates.
+Calls to internal compiler and runtime predicates have functors starting with \$1gt\.
+Calls to predicates with functors such as \def, \dcl, or \super, used to implement inheritance, may still be listed in a few cases.
+Note that the time and the number of calls/redos of concealed predicates are added to the caller predicates.